The compact-open topology on the diffeomorphism or homeomorphism group of a smooth manifold without boundary is minimal in almost all dimensions: Preliminaries

 A basic account of the different notions of stability for smooth manifolds and the equivalences between them can be found in Chapter $\text{V}$ of \cite{golubitsky2012stable}.
-We recall the concept of stability under deformations, discussed in V, 2.1 in \cite{golubitsky2012stable} in a somewhat different language.
+In particular, we recall the concept of stability under deformations, discussed in V, 2.1 of said reference using somewhat different language.